-- For more information on the checkpoint frequency, see the IBM DB2 Universal Database for z/OS: Installation Guide. - For recommendations on active log data set size, see the IBM DB2 Universal Database for z/OS: Administration Guide.
+- For more information on the checkpoint frequency, see the DB2 9 Installation Guide. - For recommendations on active log data set size, see the DB2 9 Administration Guide.

 Buf Update

 The number of times updates are requested against pages in the buffer pool.